 Thus when someone’s in trouble, most of us instinctively wish to help them, even if’s a stranger on the street or someone we only know online.
-This remains true even in the shadow’s of this American Fourth Reich.
+This remains true in the shadow’s of the American Fourth Reich.
 Over and over I am reminded that most people want to be of service, even if they don’t know how.

 It is the best lesson of Virgo Season.